Giancarlo Stanton Player Props: Yankees vs. Cardinals

 Cardinals Pitching Rankings

-- The pitching staff for the Cardinals has a collective 8.3 K/9, which ranks 21st in MLB.
+- The Cardinals pitching staff is 22nd in the league with a collective 8.3 strikeouts per nine innings.

-- The Cardinals' 4.55 team ERA ranks 24th across all league pitching staffs.
+- The Cardinals have a 4.55 team ERA that ranks 24th across all league pitching staffs.

-- Cardinals pitchers combine to surrender the sixth-fewest home runs in baseball (81 total, one per game).
+- Cardinals pitchers combine to surrender the fourth-fewest home runs in baseball (81 total, one per game).

-- Liberatore (1-2) takes the mound for the Cardinals in his seventh start of the season.
-He's put together a 5.60 ERA in 27 1/3 innings pitched, with 21 strikeouts.
+- Flaherty makes the start for the Cardinals, his 16th of the season.
+He is 4-5 with a 4.95 ERA and 80 strikeouts in 80 2/3 innings pitched.

-- His last appearance came on Sunday against the Chicago Cubs, when the lefty tossed 2 1/3 innings, surrendering no earned runs while allowing four hits.
+- The right-hander last appeared on Monday, June 19 against the Washington Nationals, when he went 6 1/3 innings, allowing six earned runs while giving up 10 hits.

-- The 23-year-old has an ERA of 5.60, with 6.9 strikeouts per nine innings, in seven games this season.
-Opposing hitters have a .282 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.